cortexlogic/git-sync/README.md

 # Git Sync

 A GitHub Action for syncing between two independent repositories (and independent accounts) using **force push**.

 The modification from forked repo is to enable this to happen between seperate accounts.

-## Features
- * Sync branches between two GitHub repositories
- * Sync branches to/from a remote repository
- * GitHub action can be triggered on a timer or on push
- * To sync with current repository, please checkout [Github Repo Sync](https://github.com/marketplace/actions/github-repo-sync)

 ## Usage